Skip to main content

 Planning for the home of tomorrow

 Technology is changing the way we live.
-Here's how homeowners can prepare for future advances in technology.
+Here's how you can prepare for future advances in technology.

 From electric cars that feed back into the grid to smart kitchens that whip up dinner before we get home, technology is changing the way we live.

-With many of these technological advancements, you simply plug them in or retrofit them to existing home hardware, and then control them via your smartphone.
-But some require a little more pre-planning.
+With many of these tech advancements, you can plug-and-play or retrofit them to existing home hardware, with control via your smartphone.
+But some require a little more preparation

-So, if you’re renovating, making home improvements or building, here’s how you can prepare your home for future technological advances.
+So, if you’re renovating, making home improvements or building, here are some ways to prepare your home for future technological advances.

 Get wired for the influx of smart gadgets

-Smart home automation is fast becoming the norm.
-We can control our home’s temperature, lighting, window treatments and security with a press of a button.
+Smart home automation can be found in many houses.
+People control their home’s temperature, lighting, window treatments and security at the touch of a button.

 An easy, affordable way to start on your smart home journey is with smart plugs, which you can switch on or off using an app on your phone or a voice command to Google Home or Amazon Echo.
-For example, you can turn on a lamp when you’re not home to make it look like you’re there.
-Or, you can triple-check that you switched the iron off by checking the app.
+You can turn on a lamp when you’re not home to make it look like you are, or you can triple-check that you switched the iron off by checking the app.

-To take things to the next level, you must either pre-wire high-quality cables in a new build or retrofit smart wiring if you’re updating your current home.
-Pre-wiring means that even if you don’t use whole-house automation systems, whatever features you use can be put into one single interface or control panel.
+To take things to the next level, you can either pre-wire high-quality cables in a new build or retrofit smart wiring if you’re updating your current home.
+Pre-wiring means that whatever home automation features you choose can be visible in one single interface or control panel.
+This makes it much easier to coordinate, manage and automate all your heating, lighting and security options. one single interface or control panel.
 This makes it much easier to coordinate, manage and automate all your heating, lighting and security options.

-With pre-wiring, you have the capacity to add additional systems at a later stage and you can easily run conduits to the areas in your house where you may want to access video, in-wall or in-ceiling speakers and data in the future.
+You also can add additional systems at a later stage and run conduits to the areas in your house where you may want to access video, in-wall or in-ceiling speakers and data in the future.

 Darren with his Tesla Powerwall battery installed in his garage lorem ipsum dolor sit amet